-A block east down Main Street, you’ll find my very favorite museum in all New England: the Fairbanks Museum and Planetarium (1302 Main St., 802/748-2372, daily, $8), a charmingly quirky Victorian-era center of knowledge established by Franklin Fairbanks in 1889.
+A block east down Main Street, you’ll find my favorite museum in all New England: the Fairbanks Museum and Planetarium (802/748-2372, daily, $9), a charmingly quirky Victorian-era center of knowledge established by Franklin Fairbanks in 1889.
 Two menacing stuffed bears greet visitors inside the entrance, followed by a seemingly endless display of taxidermied wildlife—a veritable Noah’s Ark of North American fauna.
 Climb the spiral stairs to the mezzanine of the main gallery, a grand Richardsonian Romanesque space topped by a coffered barrel vault and furnished with fireplaces and other homey touches.
 You’ll find more fascinating oddities: arrowheads and other anthropological artifacts, rocks and fossils, and art made out of bugs (including a portrait of George Washington made out of dried insects!).
-View exhibits on local history, a set of dollhouse furniture made by author Mark Twain, and a very funny letter written by Robert Louis Stevenson in which he gifts his birthday (which he said he was too old to need anymore) to a family friend of the Fairbanks named Annie Ide (whose own birth fell on Christmas, meaning she effectively missed out).
+View exhibits on local history, and a funny letter written by Robert Louis Stevenson in which he gifts his birthday (which he said he was too old to need anymore) to a family friend of the Fairbanks named Annie Ide (whose own birth fell on Christmas, meaning she effectively missed out).